utnet-org/utility/docs/practices/workflows/README.md

 # Workflows

-This chapter documents various ways you can run `uncd` during development: running a local net, joining a test net, doing benchmarking and load testing.
+This chapter documents various ways you can run `unc-node` during development: running a local net, joining a test net, doing benchmarking and load testing.